vinay93/SpeedPayUAE/README.md

 # SpeedPayUAE
-this rep contains url for speedpayuae
+this rep contains code for speedpayuae